Peruvian Ribereño Spanish: Recent changes

-This popular variety of Coastal Peruvian dialect is the result of not only Andean but also foreign influences: Anglicisms and Argentinisms are all very present in the lexicon.
+This popular variety of Coastal Peruvian dialect is the result of not only Andean but also foreign influences: Anglicisms, Argentinisms and Mexicanisms are all very present in the lexicon.

 Pitucos, young people from Lima's higher socioeconomic strata, have also developed a peculiar and mannered form of speaking, noticeable particularly in the way that they alter their tone of speaking.